Skip to content

 Making a Pull Request

 When making a pull request, there should be a suitable template for you to follow to ensure the bug or feature can be reviewed in a timely manner.
-If the pull request is missing information or unclear as to what it offers or solves, it could any delay movement or be closed.
+If the pull request is missing information or is unclear about what it offers or solves, it could delay progress or be closed.
+A PR should be able to include the following:

 • The title should be relevant and quickly explain what to expect inside